DCeased

 DCeased is a six-issue comic book miniseries published by DC Comics from May to October 2019.
-It was created by writer Tom Taylor and the artistic team including penciler Trevor Hairsine and inker Stefano Guadiano.
-The story takes place in an alternate Earth, where a corrupted version of the Anti-Life Equation has infected most of Earth's inhabitants with a zombie-like virus.
+It was created by writer Tom Taylor and the artistic team including penciler Trevor Hairsine and inker Stefano Gaudiano.
+The story takes place in an alternate Earth named Earth 55, where a corrupted version of the Anti-Life Equation has infected most of Earth's inhabitants with a zombie-like virus.
 Lois Lane acts as the series' narrator, detailing how the events took place over the course of a few weeks.

 It was followed by several sequels and spin-offs each narrated by a different character.

 Publication history

 The first issue was released in May 2019, and was ranked #1 in the comic book sales for that period.
 Issue two came in at #2 for the month of June at 152,407 units.
 Sales for issue three came in at #3 in July at 132,072 units, with issue four to six selling roughly 120,000 units each.